pknichols/OMNIeDNA/README.md

 ### Putting It All Together

-Here are some example builds/use cases (no, we haven't tested them all... yet):
+Here are some theoretical builds/use cases (no, we haven't tested them all... yet):

 | Use Case | System | Printed Parts | Justification |
 |----------|----|---------------|---------------|